FujiwaraTakuya/Fujis-Endosoma/Experimental stuff/Vorish Rain 2 - A Risk of Rain Creature VRPG (or Roguelike) Experience.md

 - Story-Writing Base: Essentially a collection of numbers and details to give both people and players a greater idea of how Monsters, items, and special encounters work in this version of the universe, or closely to the original source material (Not really used as a 1-to-1 comparison for combat or world-interactions, but can be a helpful base for creating ideas for the universe)

 # Difficulty "Setting"
-For the sake of simplicity and speed, Damage rolls are mostly static, with Attack Rolls and Dodge Rolls being rolled are made with one of the following Dice Systems with the following rules (Note: DC = Difficulty Class i.e. how difficult it is to meet or surpass; you can choose to combine multiple Dice Systems to improve Difficulty if you so wish to add more complexity):
+For the sake of simplicity and speed, Damage rolls are mostly static, with Attack Rolls and Dodge Rolls being rolled are made with one of the following Dice Systems with the following rules (Note: DC = Difficulty Class i.e. how difficult it is to meet or surpass; you can choose to combine multiple Dice Systems to improve Difficulty if you so wish to add more complexity).
+The following system is used to dictate how hard it is to hit an enemy:
 - General Difficulty Dice System for Attack Rolls (Consistent; might be too simple; either remain a single difficulty, or up to DM's discretion for creativeness)
 		- Very Easy/Drizzle (d20, DC 1 only way to fail)
 		- Easy/Rainstorm (d20, DC 2)